This example shows how to convert a floating-point system to fixed point using the Fixed-Point Advisor from Fixed-Point Designer™.

 To begin the conversion, click the first task 'Prepare Model for Conversion' in the pane on the left.
-Next, click the 'Run to Failure' button on the pane on the right.
+Next, click the 'Run All' button on the pane on the right.
 As you go through the steps, each successfully completed task displays a green check mark.
 Tasks that succeed, but have recommended changes, show a yellow warning icon.
 Tasks that fail show a red 'X'.
-After each successfully executed task, right-click on the next task and select 'Continue' or 'Run to Failure'.

 Perform the following steps to convert the Equalizer subsystem to fixed point.